mharthoorn/Muse.Net/README.md

 It translates the messages comming from the Muse directly from the Bluetooth channel and translates them into simple classes.

+## Components
+1. Muse.Net - the core library.
+Found as package on nuget.org as Muse.Net
+2. Muse.Console - a few simple commands to test your device
+3. Muse.LiveFeed - a WinForms GUI that shows you a live graph of the EEG wave data feeds.

 ## Platform
 These are dotnet core SDK projects, targeting net framework.